GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 ## Overview

 The oxd server is designed to work as a standalone service demon via sockets.
-By default, the oxd-server is restricted to `localhost`, which means oxd needs to be installed on each server hosting applications you want secured by your OP.
+By default, the oxd-server is restricted to `localhost`, which means oxd needs to be installed on each server hosting applications you want secured.

 oxd exposes a simple REST API and native libraries that wrap the API for Php, Java, Python, Node, Ruby C#, and .Net.